 CAUDIT Annual Report – the Annual Report provides key information about CAUDIT, its operation and its members that may be of benefit to vendors.

-CAUDIT “Top 10” – at the CAUDIT Spring Members Meeting each year, CAUDIT Members establish a list of the top ten things that are keeping them awake at night.
-These items are then used to focus efforts during the following year.
+CAUDIT “Top 10” – Each year, CAUDIT Members establish a list of the top ten things of most strategic importance to them that year.
+These items are then used to identify where the universities will be applying effort during the following 12 months.

 CAUDIT Procurement Guidelines – this document outlines the CAUDIT approach to procurement and is used to drive all of the procurement practices of CAUDIT.